Model II Operating Systems (in chronological order)

 TRSDOS-II 4.4 Unreleased final version of TRSDOS-II

-TRS-XENIX 1.x Released for the Model 16 after Tandy realized TRSDOS-16 was a flop.
+TRS-XENIX 1.x Released for the Model 16 after Tandy realized TRSDOS-16 was a flop and UNOS was killed off.
 Licensed from Microsoft.

 TRS-XENIX 3.x Released for the Model 6000.
 Requires the 8Mhz 68000 CPU board found in the 6000.
 The 6Mhz board in the 16B can be upgraded to 8Mhz according to Tech Bulletin 12/16B:044.